Wighugan/Shiloh-song-1.21.X/README.md

-Add some songs by Shiloh Dynasty.
+Add some discs that have songs by Shiloh Dynasty into Minecraft.